Skip to main content

 If you using a mobile device please scroll to the right on the table below to see the full table information.

-Postgraduates & continuing students
+Withdrawal date New Undergraduates Postgraduates and continuing students

-Up to 31st October
+Up 31st October

 Non-EU students: Refund of all fees minus deposit and a fee of €212